 New lens coating – you may have decided to forego the anti-scratch last time, and now regret it having dropped them outside, or perhaps the anti-glare in the low evening sun would have been beneficial after all?
 Again, reglazing means you can add these features to your glasses without a whole new pair, saving on cost and wastage whilst addressing the additional needs of your lenses.

 Get more from your glasses – the term ‘if it ain’t broke, don’t try to fix it’ applies here.
 Why replace the whole thing unless you have to or really want to?
 As buying glasses is most likely a considered purchase, customers want to be able to keep the item they have taken time and effort to carefully select for as long as possible.
 Reglazing gives wearers that option.

-What are the benefits of reglazing?
+What are the benefits of reglazing my glasses?